diaryofdiscoveries/prime-word-count/README.md

 - Word Counter - Responsible for finding unique words and the number of times each of them appears.

+- Prime Notifier - Responsible for determining if the number of times a given word appears is a prime number.

-- Word Count Viewer - Responsible for rendering words and word count in a table.
+- Word Count Viewer - Responsible for rendering words, word count and prime number verification in a table.

 I used the Constructor/Prototype pattern and TDD (unit tests) to guide the process, ensuring functions were encapsulated to help debugging and testing.